Kritish007/Assignment-3/README.md

 There are many more specific functions associated with CheckedTextview.
 However, we are going to go through the one I used in my example project below. <br/>

 # Major methods/attributes:
-public class CheckedTextView extends BaseAdapter - To implement an adapter for listView in CustomAdapter.java <br/>
+•public class CheckedTextView extends BaseAdapter - To implement an adapter for listView in CustomAdapter.java <br/>
-public void onClick(View v) - Used as a listener in CustomAdapter.java <br/>
+•public void onClick(View v) - Used as a listener in CustomAdapter.java <br/>
-public View getView(int position, View view, ViewGroup parent) - Also used in CustomAdapter.java to get the view. <br/>
+•public View getView(int position, View view, ViewGroup parent) - Also used in CustomAdapter.java to get the view. <br/>
-CustomAdapter customAdapter = new CustomAdapter(getApplicationContext(), settingsList); - Used to parse settingsList/String to CustomAdapter.java <br/>
+•CustomAdapter customAdapter = new CustomAdapter(getApplicationContext(), settingsList); - Used to parse settingsList/String to •CustomAdapter.java <br/>
-listView.setAdapter(customAdapter); - To set the adapter according to listView. <br/>
+•listView.setAdapter(customAdapter); - To set the adapter according to listView. <br/>
 The following is to create the listener: <br/>
 ```
 CheckedTextViewAll.setOnClickListener(new View.OnClickListener(){